 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”
 (Psalm 34:18)

-Here in Israel, we live our day-to-day lives against the background of almost daily terror attacks and emergency situations, such as the recent murders of two Israeli policemen on the Temple Mount, July 14, and three Israeli family members in their home Friday night.
+Here in Israel, we live our day-to-day lives against the background of almost daily terror attacks and emergency situations.
+Even during Coronavirus there have been terror attacks.

 This wave of terror is fueled by a culture of incitement in Palestinian society, while elsewhere in the Middle East, Believers in Yeshua are perishing at the hands of Muslim radicals.

 How do we make sense of such senseless tragedies?
 If God is sovereign, why does He allow suffering?
 Why do bad things happen to good people?

 The conservative Jewish rabbi Harold Kushner had to grapple with this question when he learned that his son had progeria, a progressive genetic disorder that causes children to age rapidly.
 His son would not live past his teens.

 In response to suffering, he wrote the book When Bad Things Happen to Good People.
 Kushner concludes that God is not the immediate cause of tragedy and that asking questions such as “Why did this happen to me?
 What did I do to deserve this?” is pointless.
 Such questions, he believes, are unanswerable.

 Kushner believes that the only meaning suffering has is the meaning that the sufferer gives it.
 And we need to give it meaning, he says, to find our way through it.